Simon Richman: Bradford (Park Avenue)

 On 12 October 2021, Richman signed with Bradford (Park Avenue); manager Mark Bower said he was a "massive signing" who would help with Park Avenue's injuries in the midfield department.
 He played 27 times in the 2021–22 campaign, scoring four goals.
+He played 40 of the club's 46 league games in the 2022–23 campaign as Avenue were relegated in 23rd place.
+He had his contract terminated by mutual consent on 22 November 2023 after telling the club that "due to personal reasons, playing football was not a priority for him".

+Personal life

+Richman has a degree in chemical engineering from the University of Manchester.